Andrion/ha_minidlna/README.md

                 [-t notify_interval] [-P pid_filename]
                 [-s serial] [-m model_number]
                 [-w url] [-r] [-R] [-L] [-S] [-V] [-h]

+### Option `friendly_name`
+Update this if you want to customize the name that shows up on your clients

 Notes:
         Notify interval is in seconds.
 Default is 895 seconds.